magicbusgb/odin-recipes/README.md

-This project is to test my HTML knowledge, by creating a simple recipers website.
-The website will have a main index page and the page wil be linked to a few recipes.
+This project is to test my HTML knowledge, by creating a simple recipes website.
+The website will have a main index page and the page wil link to a few recipes.